-The colon, or large intestine/bowel, is an important organ situated at the end of the digestive tract in the abdominal cavity.
-It is divided into several regions: the appendix (thought to be a vestigial structure but with rich lymphatic supply), the ascending, the transverse, the descending and the sigmoid colon and the rectum.
+The colon, or large intestine/bowel, is a vital organ situated in the digestive tract in the abdominal cavity.
+It thought to be a vestigial structure but with a rich lymphatic supply.
+It consists of the ascending, the transverse, the descending and the sigmoid colon and the rectum.
 The anus acts as a valve under voluntary control.

-Its functions are to re-absorb digestive juices, water-soluble salts and bile back into the bloodstream and thence to the liver, to store and desiccate food and other bodily wastes prior to elimination, and to house a vast array of beneficial bacteria.
-The latter help our immunity to infection, keep high blood cholesterol levels in check, produce a number of vitamins, and probably also act in preventing colon cancer.
+Its functions are to re-absorb digestive juices, water-soluble salts, bile back into the bloodstream and thence to the liver.
+It also stores and desiccates food and other bodily wastes before elimination.
+Besides, it houses a vast array of beneficial bacteria.
+The latter help our immunity to infection, keep high blood cholesterol levels in check, produce some vitamins, and probably also act in preventing colon cancer.

-The form of the colon is variable: most diagrams show an idealised bowel, whereas the length is variable (between about 3 to 11 feet), and the path it follows can be tortuous, with many loops.
-For some unfortunate people, where constipation runs in their family, it is likely that they have inherited long bowels making transit time long and slow, just where colon hydrotherapy can help!
+The form of the colon is variable.
+Most diagrams show an idealised bowel, whereas the length is variable.
+Although, the path it follows can be tortuous, with many loops.
+Some unfortunate people have that kind of problem, where constipation runs in their family.

-The bowel structure is made from smooth muscle which is different from ordinary body muscle inasmuch as it is under autonomic (or automatic) nerve regulation over which we have no conscious control.
-When working normally, it is expected that the bowel will partially empty (during defecation) at least once every 24 hours.
-If long or slow, the transit time is increased and constipation occurs, or if fast and disordered, muscle spasm may result which is a feature of Irritable Bowel Syndrome, strangely also accompanied by constipation together with bloating, irregular defecation and incomplete evacuation.
+The bowel structure is made from smooth muscle.
+It is different from ordinary body muscle in as much as it is under autonomic nerve regulation.
+We have no conscious control over it when it’s working normally.
+However, if the colon is fast and disordered, muscle spasm may result.
+It is a feature of Irritable Bowel Syndrome, strangely also accompanied by constipation and bloating, irregular defecation and incomplete evacuation.

-The colon is the main part of the eliminative system of the body, where wastes are excreted from the alimentary tract, the lymphatic system and the bloodstream.
-It is important to keep bowel function regular to prevent the other eliminative organs becoming overworked, and to avoid the effect of toxins building up in the body.
+The colon is the central part of the eliminative system of the body.
+So, it is essential to keep bowel function regular to prevent the other eliminative organs becoming overworked.
+It also helps to avoid the effect of toxins building up in the body.